ShishirShekhar/EMI_app/README.md

   The formula used to calculate fixed monthly repayment is based on the annuity formula and is represented as:<br>

     Fixed monthly repayment=p×r×(1+r)n(1+r)n−1
-    Where,<br>
+    Where,
-            p : The principal outstanding loan amount.<br>
-            r : The interest rate per month.<br>
-            n : The tenure of the loan in months.<br>
+            p : The principal outstanding loan amount. r : The interest rate per month. n : The tenure of the loan in months.
 </p>
 <p>
   For every type loan, the calculations are different based on a lot of financial factors.<br>